 Just as hunter-gatherers drove elephants off a cliff using their coordinated hunting skills, present-day cyber attackers select, study and attack large companies using their coordinated hacking skills.

-Big Game Hunters select and study-specific targets based on a set of criteria.
+Cyber big game hunters select and study specific targets based on a set of criteria.
 They then use more and more sophisticated methods to install ransomware on their victims’ systems.
 Typically, most big game hunters spend several months staking out your organization’s IT system before installing malware.
 The length of time big hunters are in your system is frightening, but it also means you have more time to discover the impending attack before any damage occurs.
 Usually, modern cyber criminals access networks by exploiting weaknesses in Remote Desktop Protocol (RDP) servers.

 Since the direct and indirect costs of ransomware attacks have increased, large organizations need to develop a renewed approach to cybersecurity.
 In the process, companies should re-evaluate the techniques they use for intruder detection and incident response.